 The lecture and study rooms and laboratories are spacious, modern, and clean.

-The laboratories are equipped with essential tools for teaching and conducting key biomedical research and cancer biology techniques, including all equipment for DNA and protein gel electrophoresis, western blotting, cell culturing, modern light microscopes, as well as fluorescent microscopes and more.
+The laboratories are equipped with essential tools for teaching and conducting key biomedical research and cancer biology techniques, including all equipment for DNA and protein gel electrophoresis, western blotting, cell culturing, and more.